 - (i) As from 1st January, 1962, a student shall show cause why he should be allowed to repeat a subject in which he has failed more than once.
 (Failure in a deferred examination as well as in the annual examination counts, for the purpose of this regulation, as one failure).
+Where such subject is prescribed as a part of the student's course he shall be required to show cause why he should be allowed to continue the course.
 A student in the medical course shall show cause why he should be allowed to repeat the second year of the course if he has failed more than once to qualify for entry to the third year. - (ii) Notwithstanding the provisions of Clause (i), a student shall be required to show cause why he should be allowed to continue a course which he will not be able to complete in the time set down in the following schedule:

-Number of years Total time allowed from first

-in course enrolment to completion (years)
+Number of years in course Total time allowed from first enrolment to completion (years)

 3 5

 4 6

 5 8

 6 9

 7 11

-8 12
+8 · 12